cyypherus/skyfeed/README.md

 This repo also contains [publish](./src/bin/publish.rs) (and [unpublish](./src/bin/unpublish.rs)) utilities for managing your feed's publicity.

-To run these, clone this repo, make sure you have a local .env file & run

-`cargo run --bin publish`
+To run these, clone this repo & run this inside the crate directory `cargo run --bin publish`

 If you'd like to verify your feed server's endpoints before you publish, you can also use the [verify](./src/bin/verify.rs) utility.